d3x0r/STFRPhysics/LightSpeedExperiment.md

 ## Alternative deployments

 A satellite maybe could be built, which would be able to rotate the apparatus with 2 detectors tethered - but then I'd expect 4 miles of rope might be an issue?

+LISA - The interferometer satellite array could measure +/-10ms; millisecond resolution is surely notable - although it does have bent arms, so the difference between the arms is fairly minimal.